celery/celery/docs/userguide/daemonizing.rst

     The init-scripts can only be used by root, and the shell configuration file must also be owned by root.

-    Unprivileged users do not need to use the init-script, instead they can use the :program:`celery multi` utility (or :program:`celery worker --detach`):
+    Unprivileged users don't need to use the init-script, instead they can use the :program:`celery multi` utility (or :program:`celery worker --detach`):